 If you're an individual carrying on a primary production business, you can apply income averaging to account for what may be significant fluctuations year on year from environmental and other factors.
 This ensures that you will not be subject to an unreasonably high marginal tax rate one year when it is not representative of your income levels over a longer period.

 Income averaging does not apply automatically when you start to carry on a primary production business.
 Some basic conditions must also be satisfied such as the business being carried on for 2 or more years in a row, and the basic taxable income in one year being less than or equal to the basic income in the next year.

 When using income averaging, tax is still calculated on your actual basic taxable income at the usual rates, however, you will be entitled to a tax offset if the average income is less than the taxable income.
 Conversely, you may have to pay extra income tax if the average income exceeds the taxable income.

 If you are experiencing hardship due to drought, we can help contact the ATO on your behalf or assist with your application for farm household allowance to ease the immediate financial burden.
 Contact us today to start laying the ground work to take advantage of tax concessions and drought-proof your future.

-Email us at Robert Goodman Accountants at firstname.lastname@example.org. © Copyright 2020 Accountant's Daily.
+Email us at Robert Goodman Accountants at firstname.lastname@example.org. © Copyright 2020 Thomson Reuters.
 All rights reserved.
 Brought to you by Robert Goodman Accountants.
-IMPORTANT: This communication is factual only and does not constitute financial advice.
-Please consult a licensed financial planner for advice tailored to your financial circumstances.